yeslogic/prince-docs/docs/prince-for-books.md

     lb { white-space: pre; }
     lb::before { content: "\A"; prince-forced-breaks: full; }

 This example shows the styling for an `<lb />` element, which can be added to force breaks.
-Of course we first need to instruct Prince to respect "preserved newlines" - we do this with the `` property.
+Of course we first need to instruct Prince to respect "preserved newlines" - we do this with the `white-space` property.

 Literally using the element name `lb` in the html namespace would make the document not valid HTML.
 The element could be either in a non-HTML namespace, or one could use a custom element to be inserted with JavaScript.